 Many different types of body fluids and tissues can be used in genetic testing.
 For deoxyribonucleic acid (DNA) screening, only a very tiny bit of blood, skin, bone, or other tissue is needed.

-Amniocentesis is a test performed between weeks 16 and 18 of a woman's pregnancy.
+Amniocentesis is a test usually performed between weeks 15 and 20 of a woman's pregnancy.
 The doctor inserts a hollow needle into the woman's abdomen to remove a small amount of amniotic fluid from around the developing fetus.
 This fluid can be tested to check for genetic problems and to determine the sex of the child.
-When there's risk of cesarean section or premature birth, amniocentesis may also be done to see how far the child's lungs have matured.
+When there's risk of premature birth, amniocentesis may be done to see how far the baby's lungs have matured.
 Amniocentesis carries a slight risk of inducing a miscarriage.

 Chorionic villus sampling (CVS) is usually performed between the 10th and 12th weeks of pregnancy.
 The doctor removes a small piece of the placenta to check for genetic problems in the fetus.
 Because chorionic villus sampling is an invasive test, there's a small risk that it can induce a miscarriage.